Windows Cannot Find Updater.exe: How to Fix It

 If the scan detects errors, it’ll display a message detailing its findings.
 Typically, it’ll try and fix the errors automatically.
 If the SFC scan fails to work, then read this guide to troubleshoot the causes.

-This software helps you run a scan of your entire system to fix Windows Registry problems and replace any damaged components of the OS as well, optimizing your device altogether.
+Another efficient and intuitive way that we recommend is using a trustworthy tool to restore your PC’s health automatically.
+It may help you run a scan of your entire system to fix Windows Registry problems and replace any damaged components of the OS as well, optimizing your device altogether.

 4. Restore PC to latest restore point